 The Authority's net position is divided into five categories.
 The first, net investment in capital assets, represents the Authority's equity position with regards to property, facilities, and equipment.
 The second category is restricted by external funding sources to expenditure for capital projects.
 The third category is restricted for debt service payments as required by debt agreements.
 The fourth category is restricted for use by other third parties.
 The final category is that of unrestricted which is available for any lawful purpose of the Authority.
-The following exhibit analyzes the Authority's net position category mix for the periods ended June 30, 2016 and 2015, respectively.
-Significant changes, as noted above, are the result of increases to capital assets as the Authority invests in its' infrastructure and capital expansion program (Net Investment in Capital Assets), and the influx of \$35 million in state capital appropriations (Restricted for Capital Projects).
+The following exhibit analyzes the Authority's net position category mix for the periods ended June 30, 2017 and 2016, respectively.
+Significant changes, as noted above, are the result of increases to capital assets as the Authority invests in its capital expansion program (net investment in capital assets), as well as the influx of \$35.0 million in state capital appropriations during the period (restricted for capital projects).

-The Statement of Revenues, Expenses, and Changes in Net Position reflects an overall increase in net position for the current fiscal year ended June 30, 2016 of \$38.6 million.
-This increase is principally a product of the recognition of \$35 million in state capital appropriations, increased revenue generation from cargo movement, and a nonrecurring gain on the sale of capital assets.
-The following table identifies variances between major financial categories for the fiscal years ended June 30, 2016 and 2015, respectfully.
+The Statement of Revenues, Expenses, and Changes in Net Position reflects an overall increase in net position for the current fiscal year ended June 30, 2017 of \$35.8 million.
+This increase is principally a product of the recognition of \$35.0 million in state capital appropriations, and an increase in capital grants from the prior year.
+The following table identifies variances between major financial categories for the fiscal years ended June 30, 2017 and 2016, respectively.